 Vibraphonist-composer Stefon Harris is heralded as "one of the most important young artists in jazz (The Los Angeles Times)."
 A four-time GRAMMY nominee, seven-time Best Mallet player by the Jazz Journalist Association, recipient of Lincoln Center's Martin E. Segal Award, and Downbeat's Critics Poll Winner for Vibraphone (2013), Harris earned a B.M. in Classical Percussion and a M.M. in Jazz Performance from Manhattan School of Music.
 He tours world wide with his bands Blackout and Ninety Miles and was a member of the SF Collective.
 He teaches at New York University and has been Artist in Residence at Fontana Chamber Arts (Kalamazoo) The Lied Center (Lincoln, NE), San Francisco Performances and currently teaches at the Brubeck Institute through their distance learning program as well as at the Institute's Summer Jazz Colony.

-Dr. Joe Gilman is the Artist-in-Residence of the Brubeck Institute's Fellowship Program, a full-time professor of music at American River College in Sacramento, and was the music director of Capital Jazz Project from 1997-2011.
+Dr. Joe Gilman was the Artist-in-Residence of the Brubeck Institute's Fellowship Program, and is a full-time professor of music at American River College in Sacramento, and was the music director of Capital Jazz Project from 1997-2011.
 He has received bachelor's degrees in classical piano and jazz studies at Indiana University, a master's degree in jazz and the contemporary media from the Eastman School of Music, and a doctoral degree in education from the University of Sarasota.

 Joe has been the primary pianist with jazz vibraphonist Bobby Hutcherson since September 2006, and has also performed professionally with Eddie Harris, Woody Shaw, Marlena Shaw, Richie Cole, Joe Locke, George Duke, Chris Botti, Eric Alexander, Anthony Wilson, Nicholas Payton, Russell Malone, David "Fathead" Newman, and Slide Hampton, and has recorded with Joe Henderson, Bobby Hutcherson, Frank Morgan, Jeff Watts, Robert Hurst, Tootie Heath, and Larry Grenadier.